hphelion/documentation/moonshot/install.launch-admin-dashboard.md

 ## Next Step

-For details about the Administration Dashboard, see the [HP Cloud OS Administration Dashboard Help](/cloudos/moonshot/manage/administration-dashboard/).
+For details about the Administration Dashboard, see the [HP Cloud OS for Moonshot Administration Dashboard Help](/cloudos/moonshot/manage/administration-dashboard/).

 While you are still in the Operational Dashboard, check the license details for your instance.
 See the next topic, [Check the HP Cloud OS License](/cloudos/moonshot/install/license/).